citrontruc/personal-notes/c-sharp/06Database.md

 ### Bulk insert

 Method to insert large volumes of data real fast.
+There are two main ways to do this, the first is SqlBulkCopy.
+Problem is that it only works for SQl.

 ```cs
 using (var copy = new SqlBulkCopy(connectionString))